arifhadiyan/Capstone-Module-2/README.md

 # Capstone Module 2

 In this Capstone project, I will analyze online retail shipping data.
-The main goal is to address the high number of deliveries that didn't arrive on time, which is almost half of the total shipments.
+The main goal is to address the high number of deliveries that didn't arrive on time, which is more than half of the total shipments.

 Here are the findings from analyzing the online retail shipping data: